4aac/GreenDots/README.md

 ## 🔥 Key Features

-✅ **User Profiles** – Personalize your account with a profile picture and description.
+✅ **User Profiles** – Personalize your account with your name and a nickname.
 ✅ **Location-Based Search** – Find and explore businesses with ease.
 ✅ **Sustainability Insights** – Gain visibility into how businesses align with SDGs.
 ✅ **Smooth Navigation** – Enjoy beautiful animations and transitions.